Ks. CHRISTOPHER ROBSON

 Christopher and his brother, the tenor Nigel Robson), Ometh in

-John Casken’s GOLEM, and the Refugee in Jonathan Dove’s FLIGHT.
+John Casken’s "GOLEM", and the Refugee in Jonathan Dove’s "FLIGHT".

 In concert he has also premiered new works by Xavier Dayer, John